-This is to ensure that care and support is consistent with the Health and Social Care Standards (HSCS) which state that:

-'My care and support meets my needs and is right for me' (HSCS 1.19); and 'Any treatment or intervention that I experience is safe and effective' (HSCS 1.24).

-Action Planned Timescale Who is Responsible Outcome Training and development sessions in team meeting to support development of the care teams understanding of writing risk assessment and interventions to support young people.
+Areas of Improvement Key Question 7 How well do we support child wellbeing? dren and young people's rights and Risk assessment processes should effectively and acc should be implemented.
+This is to ensure that care and support is consistent with state that: 'My care and support meets my needs and is right for m that I experience is safe and effective' (HSCS 1.24). th the Health and Social C Care Standards (HSCS) which y how strategies required to combat risk, Action Planned Timescale Who is Responsible Outcome Training and development sessions in team meeting to support development of the care teams understanding of writing risk assessment and interventions to support young people.
 September 2022 House Manager Completed 2.
 The care team to be supported in developing skills in writing risk assessment from the management team through supervisions.
 Monthly SRP's, house manager Reviewed monthly Quality assurance of risk assessments systems in place and required to be authorised by the management team.
 Monthly SRPs, house manager Completed 4.
 Management investigation following incidents to identify strategies and supports to combat risks and support the care team with early intervention recommendations in safeguarding young people.
 Debriefs following incidents support the care team to reflect on practices, risks and intervention for the young people.
 As required SRPS, house management Completed - reviewed regularly Quarterly audits are undertaken by the service managers to assess the quality of risk assessments for young people and are reviewed Currently in place Service manager Completed - review regularly by the service manager as part of their analysis of incidents.